DghostNinja/DghostNinja.github.io/_posts/2026-01-18-am-i-late-to-the-party.md

 <img src="../assets/images/Party/cheers.jpeg" alt="Party Zeni" style="width:100%; height:300;">

-Slowly moving into Hardware as the top of my list this year, getting my hands dirty on AI and Cloud also, working on being extremely cracked with mobile security too.
+Slowly moving into Hardware as the top of my list this year, getting my hands dirty on AI and Cloud also, working on being extremely cracked at mobile security too.
 Told myself I'm not setting unrealistic goals this year.
 If I'm only chanced to do just 2 things out this list, I'll make sure I do them exceptionally well.
 After all, if you want a bigger pay, you need a bigger brain.

 Happy hacking ✌🏽.